San Blas, Nayarit: Recreation and tourism

 The area is noted for its surfing.
 Playa de Matanchen was famous for having the longest surfable wave in the world, as listed in the Guinness Book of World Records.
 A hurricane and subsequent storm surge filled part of the bay with sand, greatly reducing the size of the waves.

 The area has an abundance of migratory birds in the surrounding estuaries and lowland palm forests, attracting significant numbers of birders.
 The Christmas Bird Count regularly finds well over 200 species, with a record 292 species in 1983.

 The town is also a gateway, along with the nearby village of Matanchen, to the La Tovara park, an extensive mangrove forest and federally protected nature preserve accessible by small boat.

 The formerly elegant Playa Hermosa, built in 1951, is on a lonely and beautiful stretch of beach about a mile from the plaza.
 In the 1960s, Hollywood had a brief hideaway flirtation with San Blas when actors, including Lee Marvin, discovered San Blas for its fishing.
 The hotel is now abandoned.

 Economy

 The economy is based on agriculture, fishing, and the tourist industry.
 The main crops are beans, sorghum, tobacco, corn, watermelon, and citrus fruits.
 There is a substantial cattle herd, and shrimp are raised in the extensive marshlands.

 In popular culture

 The San Blas Pier is the inspiration for the hit song "En el muelle de San Blas" by the Mexican rock band Maná.
-The song was inspired by Rebeca Méndez Jiménez who waited at the pier for 41 years for her fiancé to come back from a fishing trip.
-It is believed he died in a sea storm.
+The song was inspired by Rebeca Méndez Jiménez who waited at the pier for 41 years for her fiancé fisherman Manuel to come back from a fishing trip.
+It is believed he died in a sea storm, in October 1971, amidst the Hurricane Priscilla.

+San Blas in a poem

+The last poem penned by American poet Henry Wadsworth Longfellow was "The Bells of San Blas", included in his book In the Harbor.
+He wrote it a few days before his passing.